On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Derivation of field equations in the Born--Infeld theory

 In this section we derive and analyze the field equations for the problem of two counter--propagating waves in Born--Infeld electrodynamics for nonlinearly polarized beams.
 In other words, we generalize our study from the previous section to include $\mathfrak{G}={\bf E}\cdot{\bf B}\neq 0$ in the calculations.
 As mentioned in previous section, this generalized setup will give rise to extraordinary waves in theoretical nonlinear wave evolution in the full Born--Infeld electrodynamics.

-Since the nonlinear Born--Infeld electrodynamics describes the electromagnetic fields in an isotropic medium with a polarization--independent refractive index \cite{RebhanTurk, Schrodinger2}, the extraordinary wave will move in the same direction as the ordinary wave regardless of their different polarization states.

 We work in an orthogonal coordinate system, $(x,y,z)$, where the two waves propagate along the $x-$axis.
 We assume ${\bf E}=(0,E_{y},E_{z})$ and ${\bf B}=(0,B_{y},B_{z})$, which is the simplest generalization of the previous setup in the Born theory from Section \ref{sec:DerivationEquations}.
-The functions $E_{z}(t,x)$ $B_{y}(t,x)$ are functions of time $t$ and position $x$.
+The functions $E_{z}(t,x)$, $B_{y}(t,x)$ are functions of time $t$ and position $x$.
 However, the second equation in (\ref{FirstMax2}) allows us to assume an $E_{y}$ only dependent on $t$, and either $B_{z}$ dependent only on $x$ or $B_{z}$ equal to a constant.
-To simplify our ansatz we have chosen to use $B_{z}=\text{const}=0$.
-The setup is thus rather mathematical but it is very useful for our task of studying the nonlinear wave development in the Born--Infeld electrodynamics.
+To simplify our ansatz we have chosen to use $B_{z}=0$ without loss of generality.

-The term $\mathfrak{G}^2$ is of the fourth order in $F_{\mu\nu}$ and therefore can be neglected except in the immediate neighbourhood of singularities.
-In this section we investigate the case where we might create these singularities or shock wave fronts \cite{BornInfeld1933}, i.e. $\mathfrak{G}^2\neq0$.
-In terms of energy, the integral around the position of the singularity is proportional to the angular momentum density $j$, which is nonvanishing and can not be neglected close to the sigularity.

 The field equations are found by varying the Lagrangian (\ref{eq:LagrangianBIFG}) according to the potential ${\bf A}$:

 where the coefficients are:

 The coefficients in the second set of field equations,